Water company completes successful digital and financial transformation, positions itself for further growth

 - Ensure that all IT and financial systems are stable and that the processes are scalable and agile, and support the firm’s mergers-and-acquisitions playbook.

 An ambitious, cross-functional project

-The Protiviti IT project workstreams included implementing a global security system based on industry best practices to reduce IT security risk across the organization, upgrading existing financial management systems to address identified gaps, and streamlining and automating processes to gain efficiency.
+The Protiviti IT project workstreams included implementing a global security system based on industry best practices to reduce IT security risk across the organisation, upgrading existing financial management systems to address identified gaps, and streamlining and automating processes to gain efficiency.
 In addition, the engagement included the deployment of a global ERP platform to address gaps within the existing system, reduce risks, and better enable core business functions and processes.

-Concurrent to the IT engagement, the organization sought to restructure its finance function.
+Concurrent to the IT engagement, the organisation sought to restructure its finance function.
 This included developing a shared service delivery model for finance, along with workstreams focused on implementing improved internal controls and a lease accounting tool to assist with the accounting and disclosure requirements of new standards.
-In addition, the company sought to centralize all non-strategic procurement processes in North America to allow for a standard and scalable P2P model.
+In addition, the company sought to centralise all non-strategic procurement processes in North America to allow for a standard and scalable P2P model.

 Delivering on all fronts

 Despite the unique challenges of orchestrating a global transformation remotely during a pandemic, the engagement was completed on time and within budget, and all project objectives were met.
-By the end of 2020, the organization witnessed the successful implementation of its new financial management system, including an improved consolidation system and data warehousing capability that will deliver transparent real time reporting.
+By the end of 2020, the organisation witnessed the successful implementation of its new financial management system, including an improved consolidation system and data warehousing capability that will deliver transparent real time reporting.
 The project achieved the desired efficiencies, drove activities that kept stakeholders engaged, and experienced minimal issues after going live.